Kids to Camp Grants

 • Equity practices are used in the selection of youth/children receiving subsidies.

-WRCF is dedicated to upholding professional, ethical and regulatory standards as we work to deliver on our vision and mission, while staying true to our values.
+WRCF is dedicated to upholding professional, ethical, and regulatory standards as we work to deliver on our vision and mission, while staying true to our values.
 We expect partners and organizations we fund to share our commitment to these standards.
 By applying for funding through WRCF, you are indicating that your organization complies with the regulatory requirements to work with your population(s), and within the legal and ethical framework appropriate for your organization.